bioacoustic-ai/bacpipe/README.md

 There should always be a baseline minimal use case, where embeddings are created from different feature extractors and everything else is an add-on.

 # Known issues

+Perch_v2 is only supported on linux machines. see [this issue](https://github.com/google-research/perch-hoplite/issues/56#issuecomment-3372589067).

 `bacpipe` is being updated regularly.
 To make sure you're always up to date with the latest fixes run `git pull` regularly.
 If you have local changes (like changes in the `config` or `settings` files) you don't want to lose run the following: